-Hong Kong Unison (HK Unison) is a non-governmental organization founded in 2001 focusing its work on ethnic minority Hong Kong residents and their families.
-HK Unison was founded by Ms. Fermi Wong, a registered social worker in Hong Kong.
-Back in the early 2000s, she encountered ethnic minority youth on the streets during school hours, when later she realized that they did not have places in schools due to discriminatory admission policies.
-Since then, she has stood up for ethnic minorities.
-In 2012, she was awarded the Hong Kong Humanity Award in recognition of her commitment to serve the vulnerable.
-Hong Kong Unison works in two directions: 1.
-Policy advocacy work (e.g. advocating for better Chinese language education policies for ethnic minorities, expanding ethnic minority students’ post-secondary options in education, fighting for equal access to public services), and 2.
-Implementation of programs, such as organizing career guidance programs for ethnic minority students, providing scholarships for ethnic minority students (currently 25) who wish to continue their education or promoting activities for racial harmony and cultural sensitivity in schools.
-HK Unison strives to support the HK ethnic minority community to better integrate into mainstream society and give them full and equal access to rights and services as any HK resident is entitled to.
+Hong Kong Unison (HK Unison) is a non-governmental organisation founded in 2001 focusing its work on ethnic minority Hong Kong residents and their families.
+Ms. Fermi Wong, a registered social worker in Hong Kong, founded HK Unison.
+Back in the early 2000s, she encountered EM youth on the streets during school hours, when later she realized that they did not have places in schools due to discriminatory admission policies.
+In 2012, she was awarded with the Hong Kong Humanity Award in recognition of her commitment to serve the vulnerable.
+Hong Kong Unison works in: 1.
+Policy advocacy work (e.g. advocating for better Chinese language education policies for EM, expanding EM students’ post-secondary options in education, fighting for equal access to public services), and 2.
+Programmes, such as organizing life planning and career guidance workshops for EM students coupled with workplace visits, providing scholarships for those who wish to continue their education or promoting activities for racial harmony and cultural sensitivity in schools.
+HK Unison strives to support the HK EM community to better integrate into mainstream society and give them full and equal access to rights and services any HK resident is entitled to.

 Funded Since: 2018